dbohdan/csv2html/README.md

 The following command reads the data from `test/test.csv` and writes the corresponding HTML table to `test.html`:

-    csv2html -o test.html test/test.csv
+    csv2html -o test.html tests/test.csv

-The example below takes semicolon-delimited data from `pub.csv`, starting with row 267.
-The first column of the table is replaced with the row numbers starting at 1 (except in the header row).
+The next command takes semicolon-delimited data from `pub.csv`, starting with row 267.
+The first column of the table is replaced with the row number starting at 1 (except in the header row, which is untouched).
 The output is redirected to the file `pub.html`.

     csv2html pub.csv -d \; -r -s 267 > pub.html